StevoRiskcare/VersionControl/ReadMe.txt

 before the file could be used

 FURTHER IDEAS:
-With additional time the json file could be set to an object with methods for reading field.
+With additional time the json file could be set to an object with methods for reading fields.
 Units tests could check for
 	- key errors
 	- correctly parsing files